Marsa Matrouh: History

+The city was Christianized by the 6th century, when a chapel was built in the Byzantine style.

-After the Arabic conquest, the city's name changed to Al-Baretun.
-The city also bore other names from at least the beginning of the 20th century – Berek Marsa, Port Mhaddra (Mithr), and Port Bardiah.
+After the 7th-century conquest of Egypt by the Caliphate, it became known as Baritun (البارتون, al-Bāritūn).
+The city also bore other names from at least the beginning of the 20th century: Berek Marsa, Port Mhaddra (Mithr), and Port Bardiah.

-During World War II, the British Army's Baggush Box was located to the east.
+During World War II, the British Army's Baggush Box was located to the east of the city.
 Starting with the completion of an extension from the previous railhead at Fuka in February 1936, Mersa Matruh was the terminus for a single-track railway, which passed through El Alamein.
 Mersa Matruh served as a vital British military base during World War II and was a major objective of Erwin Rommel's Afrika Korps, which captured it during the Battle of Mersa Matruh.

+During the Arab Spring in early 2011, protests broke out in the city.
+On the evening of 2 October 2023, during the lead up to the 2023 Egyptian presidential election, a Nation's Future Party (Mostakbal El-Watan) rally in support of Abdel Fattah El-Sisi turned into Anti-Sisi protests with protesters burning photos of El-Sisi and chanting chants against him.

 Geography

 Climate

 Mersa Matruh has a dry-summer hot desert climate (BWhs) according to Köppen climate classification, but winds blowing from the Mediterranean Sea greatly moderate the temperature, making its summers moderately hot and humid while its winters are mild and moderately wet.
-Summers are sunny and dry, while in the colder months, there is some rain and cloud cover.
-Sleet and hail are common in Winter.
+Summers are sunny and see little rainfall, while in the colder months, there is some rain and cloud cover.
+Sleet and hail are common in winter.

-Mersa Matruh and Port Said have the coolest summer days off all Egyptian cities and resorts, although not significantly cooler than other northern coastal places.
+Mersa Matruh and Port Said have the coolest summer days of all Egyptian cities and resorts, although not significantly cooler than other northern coastal places.
 Additionally Rafah, Alexandria, Abu Qir, Rosetta, Baltim, Kafr el-Dawwar and Mersa Matruh are the wettest in Egypt.

-Another source shows more precipitation and stabler average temperatures.